towercomputers/toweros/docs/src/installation.md

 1. Download the latest installation image from the **[TowerOS GitHub releases page](https://github.com/towercomputers/toweros/releases/latest)**.
 2. Prepare a bootable USB medium using the above image.
-3. Boot the thin client with the USB drive and follow the on-screen instructions.
+3. Boot the thin client with the USB device and follow the on-screen instructions.

 ## Provisioning Hosts
 Hosts are divided into two types: *online* and *offline*.
 Online hosts live on a separate LAN from offline hosts, and the thin client is connected to both networks.
 One online host is identified as the “router”, and the router is responsible for providing Internet access to the thin client and all other hosts.
 If you do not wish to maintain two separate networks, you can simply not provision any offline hosts.